 - Take notes on what the doctor tells you, and ask questions if you don’t understand the meaning of a word or the instructions for taking medications.

-- Ask you doctor for handouts, brochures, references, and websites for you and your family to review at home.
+- Ask your doctor for handouts, brochures, references and websites for you and your family to review at home.
 You can find great patient education and videos of your conditions on our website.

 - Keep your doctor informed of any changes in your condition.